Project status: Closed

 We looked at

-Through consultation on the Capital Food and Fibre Strategy Discussion Paper, we heard the community has strong support for the development of a food strategy for the ACT.
+The 2023 consultation followed an initial consultation in 2021 on the Capital Food and Fibre Strategy Discussion Paper.
+During this consultation we heard the community has strong support for the development of a food strategy for the ACT.

 Farming and market gardening has remained historically smaller and less diverse in the ACT compared to other Australian city regions such as Sydney and Melbourne.
 The Canberra region, encompassing the ACT and Southeast NSW, hosts farms at all scales growing a diverse range of produce including beef, lamb, dairy, grain, and boutique crops of fruit, vegetables, nuts and wine.
 The South Coast also supports a local fishing industry.